PecanProject/betydb-data-access/API.md

 Using an API key allows access to data without having to log in.
-If you do not already have an API key, you may create one by logging in to the BETYdb Web site, selecting Users from the Data menu, and clicking the "key" button in the Action column of the row containing your name.
-(Unless you are an adminstrator, you will only see one row—the one containing your name.)
+If you do not already have an API key, you may create one by logging in to the BETYdb Web site, selecting "Users" from the Data menu, and clicking the "key" button in the Action column of the row containing your name.
+(Unless you are an administrator, you will only see one row—the one containing your name.)
 A new key will then be displayed in the "Apikey" column.
 You may also use this same method to change your API key if your existing one should become compromised.

 To use an API key, simply append `?key=<your key>` to the end of the URL.
 If the URL already contains a query string, append `&key=<your key>` instead.